 - An identity check

 - A barred list check

 - An enhanced DBS check

 - A prohibition from teaching check

-- · A check of professional qualifications, where required - A check to determine the individual's right to work in the UK - · Additional checks for those who have lived or worked outside of the UK - Any other information deemed relevant.
+- A check of professional qualifications, where required

+- A check to determine the individual's right to work in the UK

+- Additional checks for those who have lived or worked outside of the UK

+- Any other information deemed relevant.

 If any checks have been conducted for volunteers or Governors, these may also be recorded on the SCR.
-If risk assessments are conducted to assess whether a volunteer should be subject to an enhanced DBS check, the risk assessment will be recorded.
+If risk assessments are conducted to assess whether a volunteer should be subject to an enhanced DBS check, (with/without a barred list check, depending on whether they are in regulated activity), the risk assessment will be recorded.

-The details of an individual will be removed from the SCR once they no longer work at the school.
+The details of an individual will be removed from the SCR once they no longer work or volunteer at the school.

-33. Review
+34. Review

-This Policy is subject to ongoing review; however, will be reviewed no later than September 2023.
+This Policy is subject to ongoing review; however, will be reviewed no later than September 2024.
 All staff have received a copy of this policy.

-34. Key Contacts, Roles and Training Designated Safeguarding Lead and Headteacher Lucy Naylor Designated Safeguarding Lead Training Date: 6.10.22 Date of renewal: 6.10.24 Deputy DSL (s) Duncan Webster Kirsty Banks Designated Safeguarding Lead Training Date: 13.05.2021 Date of renewal: 13.05.2023 Designated Safeguarding Lead Training Date: 30.11.21 Date of renewal: 30.11.23 Chair of Governors/Safeguarding Governor Nick Harrison Training: September 2022 Renewal September 2023 Prevent Lead Lucy Naylor Training: September 2022 Renewal: September 2023 LCC School Safeguarding Officers Victoria Wallace & Mechelle Lewis 01772 531196 school.safeguarding@lancashire.gov.uk LCC MASH Education Officers Matt Chipchase & Jenny Ashton Jenny Ashton 01772 531643 jennifer.ashton@lancashire.gov.uk
+35.Key Contacts, Roles and Training Designated Safeguarding Lead Lucy (Headteacher) Naylor Relevant Training & Dates 06.10.2022 Date of renewal 06.11.2024 Kirsty Banks Relevant Training & Dates 30.11.2021 Date of renewal 28.11.23 Deputy DSL (s) Duncan Webster Relevant Training & Dates 10.10.2023 Date of renewal 10.10.2025

-Matt Chipchase 01254 220989 matt.chipchase@lancashire.gov.uk LADO - Local Authority Designated Officer Tim Booth, Donna Green & Shane Penn 01772 536694 LADO.admin@lancashire.gov.uk MASH - Multi-Agency Safeguarding Hub 0300 123 6720 0300 123 6722 between 5.00pm - 8.00am
+Lisa Wilson Kirsty Birdsall Relevant Training & Dates 12.01.2022 Date of renewal 12.01.2024 Relevant Training & Dates 17.10.2023 Date of renewal 17.10.2025 Chair of Governors Safeguarding Governor Nick Harrison Relevant Training & Dates Date of renewal Prevent Lead Lucy Naylor Relevant Training & Dates Date of renewal LCC School Safeguarding Victoria Wallace, Mechell Sarah Holyhead 01772 53119 06 LCC MASH Education Officers Matt Chipchase & Martine Blokland Martine Blokland 01254 220914 Martine.blokland@lancashire.gov.uk Matt Chipchase 01254 220989 matt.chipchase@lancashire.gov.uk LADO - Local Authority Designated Officers Tim Booth, Donna Green & Shane Penn 01772 536694 LADO.admin@lancashire.gov.uk MASH - Multi-Agency Safeguarding Hub 0300 123 6720 0300 123 6722 between 5.00pm - 8.00am